genesiscommunitysuccess/docs/docs/03_server-modules/06_state-machine/02_basics.md

 You can initialize the state machine in two ways as shown below:

-- Firstly you need a ENUM field which holds the state
+- Firstly you need an ENUM field that holds the state

-- One way of initializing is to provide the field of the table which holds the state, and it will always be transaction if the database layer supports it.
+- One way of initialising is to provide the field of the table that holds the state, and it will always be transaction if the database layer supports it.
 ```kotlin
 // tableField: the field of table which holds the state and will always be transaction if the database layer supports it.
 eventHandler {